 Algorithm 4 choices are offered:

 • 3des (obsolete),

+• aes,

-aes, aes_gcm_16 (recommended), aes_ctr.
+aes_gcm_16 (recommended),

+• aes_ctr.

 When a preset profile is selected, the recommended choices will automatically be suggested by default.

 The advantage of the aes_gcm-16 algorithm is that it performs both authentication and encryption.
-You therefore do not need to choose an authentication algorithm in this case.
+You therefore do not need to choose an authentication algorithm in this case

 Strength Number of bits defined for the selected algorithm.

+Number of bits defined for the selected algorithm.

+Authen

 Authen tication

-Algorithm 4 choices are offered:
+Authen tication 4 choices are offered:

-• sha1 (obsolete),
+Strength Authen Algorithm tication 4 choices are offered: • sha1 (obsolete),

-• sha2_256,
+Authen tication 4 choices are offered: • sha1 (obsolete), • sha2_256,

-• sha2_384,

-• sha2_512.